CarlosHernandez14/CarlosHernandez14/README.md

 ### 🌟 About Me

 Hello!
 I'm a passionate software engineer specializing in backend and frontend development and robust software architecture.
-I focus on improving eCommerce platform performance using technologies like **NextJS**, **JavaScript**, and **PostgreSQL**.
+I focus on improving eCommerce platform performance using technologies like **NextJS**, **JavaScript with Typescript**, and **PostgreSQL**.
 I have experience integrating third-party APIs and working with microservices and distributed databases.
 I'm always seeking new challenges that allow me to keep learning and creating efficient, scalable solutions.

 ---